jdyeakel/2024_PredSizeDiet/README.md

     *   `diet_results.csv`: Locality information for Pleistocene predators alongside prey carbon isotopic range as both an absolute value (carn_range; permil) and a relative (unitless) value (ratio: predator isotopic range / prey isotopic range).
 The prey isotopic range is denoted as herb_range.
 Columns - C1: location; C2: time period; C3: carnivore; C4: herb_range, C5: carn_range; C6: ratio; C7: predmassmin; C8: predmassmax; C9: family; C10: source
 *   `ppmr_fit.jl`: Code used to measure and generated the predator-prey mass relationship used in the mathematica notebooks.
 *   `diet_analyses.R`: Code used to generate the empirical diet breadth measures used in the Mathematica notebooks and stored in `diet_sinclair_results.csv` and `diet_results.csv`
+*   `contemp_mammalian_analysis.R`: Code to calculate the average body mass of both contemporary and Cenozoic carnivorans.
+Incorporates data from `ontemp_mammal_mass_smith_2004.csv` (Smith et al., 2004) and `carnivore_mass_MoM.csv` (Smith et al., 2003).

-Note: There are a few code blocks in the Mathematica notebooks that take a long time to run (2-3 hours on 18 cores).
+>   Note: There are a few code blocks in the Mathematica notebooks that take a long time to run (2-3 hours on 18 cores).
 To avoid those, the notebooks can alternatively import `fixedpointwsPC1C2overWPhi.m` and `fixedpointwsPC1C2Ratio.m`.

 ### References
 *   Damuth, J. 1981.
 Population density and body size in mammals.
 Nature 290:699–700.